Let’s talk about Matcha.

 - Fill the cupcake liners half way.

-- Place on a rack in the middle of the oven and bake for 14-16 minutes or until a wooden skewer inserted in the middle of a cupcake comes out dry.
+- Place on a rack in the middle of the oven and bake for about 18 to 20 minutes or until a wooden skewer inserted in the middle of a cupcake comes out dry.

 - Remove from oven and let cool completely on a rack before frosting.